-- Prohibit both possession of any open alcoholic beverage container and consumption of any alcoholic beverage in a motor vehicle; - Cover the entire passenger area of any motor vehicle, including unlocked glove compartments and accessible storage areas; - Apply to all alcoholic beverages including beer, wine, and spirits; - Apply to all vehicle occupants except for passengers of buses, taxi cabs, limousines or persons in the living quarters of motor homes; - Apply to vehicles on the shoulder of public highways; and, - Require primary enforcement of the law.
+- Prohibit both possession of any open alcoholic beverage container and consumption of any alcoholic beverage in a motor vehicle; - Cover the entire passenger area of any motor vehicle, including unlocked glove compartments and accessible storage areas: - Apply to all alcoholic beverages including beer, wine, and spirits; - Apply to all vehicle occupants except for passengers of buses, taxi cabs, limousines or persons in the living quarters of motor homes; - Apply to vehicles on the shoulder of public highways; and, - Require primary enforcement of the law.

 In an effort to encourage states to comply with the federal law, states that are non-compliant have 2.5% of certain federal highway construction funds diverted to highway safety programs that fund alcohol-impaired driving countermeasures and law enforcement activities.
 This federal requirement is known as "redirection," and provides that states do not lose any funding, but some federal funds are diverted to other designated safety programs.
-Redirection has been largely ineffective as an incentive for encouraging lagging states to enact strong open container laws.
+Redirection has been ineffective as an incentive for encouraging lagging states to enact strong open container laws compared to federal laws that have withheld federal aid highway construction funds for non-compliance.
+The use of sanctions resulted in uniform adoption in every state of laws setting a minimum 21 drinking age, zero BAC for underage drinking and driving, and a .08% BAC law.

-Currently, 38 states and DC have open container laws that meet federal requirements.
+Currently, 39 states and DC have open container laws that meet federal requirements.